Installing a Packet Capture Library on Windows

 If you are interested in one-way delay measurements, it is recommended to change the timestamp mode.
 One option supported by all known versions of Npcap and WinPcap is 2, in which case, the system clock is used for timestamping packets.
 This relieves the one-shot accuracy problem but has a downside that it makes the accuracy of jitter calculation worse.
 This is thanks to the Windows’ system clock resolution that is typically only 1 ms. In fact, the default Windows’ system clock resolution is as bad as 15.6 ms, but when Qosium is in use, it increases the resolution to 1 ms. For most of the practical applications this 1 ms resolution is already enough, but of course, it is very far from the µs-level resolution that can be reached with timestamp mode 0.

-The newest versions of Npcap support also timestamp mode 4.
+The newer versions of Npcap support also timestamp mode 4.
 In this, the system clock is used for absolute timing, but system performance counters are used to calculate the accurate time between the sparse clock ticks.
 If you can use a new Npcap, this is the recommended mode, since it provides highly accurate timestamps without losing the absolute timing synchronization.

 If you allow, Qosium’s installation wizard detects automatically the installed Pcap version and selects timestamp mode 4 when available and mode 2 otherwise.
 If not, here are the instructions on how to do it manually.
 The timestamping mode can be changed in the registry.
 Prior to this, the packet capturing driver must be stopped.